Laxmi Prasad Devkota

-Laxmi Prasad Devkota (लक्ष्मीप्रसाद देवकोटा) (1909-1959) was a Nepali poet, playwright, novelist, and a politician.
-Honored with the title of Mahakabi (महाकवि) in Nepali literature, he was known as a poet with a golden heart.
-He is considered to be one of the greatest and most famous literary figures in Nepal.
-Some of his popular works include the best-selling Muna Madan, along with Sulochana, Kunjini, Bhikhari, and Shakuntala.
+Laxmi Prasad Devkota (लक्ष्मीप्रसाद देवकोटा) (1909-1959) was a Nepalese poet, playwright, novelist, and politician.
+Honored with the title of Mahakabi (महाकवि) in Nepali literature, he was known as a poet with a golden heart, and is considered one of the most famous literary figures in Nepal.
+Some of his popular works include Muna Madan, Sulochana, Kunjini, Bhikhari, and Shakuntala.

-Life

 Early life

-Devkota was born on the night of Lakshmi Puja on 13 November 1909 (27 Kartik 1966 BS) to father Teel Madhav Devkota and mother Amar Rajya Lakshmi Devi in Dhobidhara, Kathmandu.
-His father was a Sanskrit scholar, so he attained his basic education under the custodianship of his father.
-He started his formal education at Durbar High School, where he studied both Sanskrit grammar and English.
-After finishing his matriculation exams from Patna at the age of 17, he pursued Bachelor of Arts along with Bachelor of Laws at Tri-Chandra College and graduated from Patna University as a private examinee.
+Devkota was born on the night of Lakshmi Puja on 12 November 1909 (27 Kartik 1966 BS Teel Madhav Devkota and Amar Rajya Lakshmi Devi in Dhobidhara, Kathmandu.
+His father was a Sanskrit scholar, who taught him in his childhood.
+He started his formal education at Durbar High college, where he studied both Sanskrit grammar and English.
+After finishing his calculationexams from Patna at the age of 17, he pursued a Bachelor of Arts along with a Bachelor of Laws at Tri-Chandra College and graduated from Patna University as a private examinee.
 His desire to complete his master's degree was left incomplete due to his family's financial conditions.

-Only after a decade from his graduation as a lawyer, he started working in Nepal Bhasaanuwad Parishad (Publication Censor Board), where he met famous playwright Balkrishna Sama.
+A decade after his graduation as a lawyer, he started working in the Nepal Bhasaanuwad Parishad (Publication Censor Board), where he met famous playwright Balkrishna Sama.
 At the same time, he also worked as a lecturer at Tri-Chandra College and Padma Kanya College.